adagio130/note/Fleeting/Docker network.md

 - I'll power through
 - Ransomware Remediation
 - something has back on that
-- I gonna take it out
+- I gonna "take it out"
 - once more
 - I gonna do two things, first, .... second, ...
 - leave it as is
-- specify the nginx at the very end
+- "specify" the nginx "at the very end"
 - so far
-- bums off the host
+- "bums off" the host
+- essentially
+- "even though" he is a container
+- the "downside" is there's really no isolation
 ----------------------------------
 ## 1. the default bridge
 - copy the host's /etc/resolv.conf into container to make the same DNS as the host